 Most “better” fabrics should be drycleaned.
-Designers are readily using 4-ply polyester, organza, chiffon, taffeta, acetate, linen and linen blends and, of course, silk and satin.
+Designers are readily using four-ply polyester, organza, chiffon, taffeta, acetate, linen and linen blends, and of course, silk and satin.
 All of these fabrics require professional care.

 What can the dry cleaning process do?
 What is the extent of its cleaning abilities?

-Since we now know that the dry cleaning process involves many steps, we'll address the “cleaning” process first.
+Since we now know that the dry cleaning process involves many steps, we’ll address the “cleaning” process first.
 Dry cleaning removes body and food oils, wax, and most things that contain oil.
-Water-based stains such as soda, coffee, alcohol and perspiration require extra spotting prior to dry cleaning, which is why it’s so important to select a cleaner with great technical skills.
-Leading Cleaners affiliates specialize in designer & couture clothing, so they know how to best remove water-based stains.
-Stains such as paint, ink, curry and superglue, as well as stains that have aged may not be completely removed.
+Water-based stains, such as soda, coffee, alcohol, and perspiration, require extra spotting prior to dry cleaning, which is why it’s so important to select a cleaner with great technical skills.
+Leading Cleaners affiliates specialize in designer and couture clothing, so they know how to best remove water-based stains.
+Stains such as paint, ink, curry, and superglue, as well as stains that have aged, may not be completely removed.

-The second part of the “process” is the finishing.
-A quality cleaner can “finish” a garment without incurring shine, fabric and button impressions, crooked pleats and such.
-A garment can be expertly cleaned but, if the finishing is sub par, the garment can look cheap and the longevity can be compromised.
+The second part of the process is the finishing.
+A quality cleaner can finish a garment without incurring shine, fabric and button impressions, crooked pleats, etc. A garment can be expertly cleaned, but if the finishing is sub-par, the garment can look cheap, and the longevity can be compromised.

 What does dry cleaning involve?

-The process encompasses; the acceptance and inspection of clothing, with special attention to fabric, design and construction; application of tags for identification and emptying of pockets; protection of buttons, zippers and accouterments; pre-spotting for stains that do not come out in dry cleaning; the actual cleaning and classification (which can involve the use of dry cleaning solutions and, at times, water); post inspection; hand finishing, ironing and steaming; “nuance” control and final inspection to catch missing or broken buttons, minor repairs and such; and, finally, luxurious packaging.
+The process encompasses the acceptance and inspection of clothing, with special attention to fabric, design, and construction; application of tags for identification and emptying of pockets; protection of buttons, zippers, and accouterments; pre-spotting for stains that do not come out in dry cleaning; the actual cleaning and classification (which can involve the use of dry cleaning solutions and, at times, water); post inspection; hand finishing, ironing, and steaming; “nuance” control and final inspection to catch missing or broken buttons, minor repairs, etc.; and, finally, luxurious packaging.